mun-lang/book/src/ch00-00-introduction.md

   Every aspect of Mun is designed with hot reloading in mind.
-Hot reloading is the process of changing code and resources of a live application, removing the need to start, stop and recompile an application whenever a function or value needs to be changed.
+Hot reloading is the process of changing code and resources of a live application, removing the need to start, stop and recompile an application whenever a function or value is changed.

 * **Performance**
-  Mun compiles code to optimized machine code using LLVM.
-Mun's AOT compilation and static typing result in machine code that can be natively executed on a platform, guaranteeing the best possible performance.
+  AOT compilation combined with static typing ensure that Mun is compiled to machine code that can be natively executed on any target platform.
+LLVM is used for compilation and optimization, guaranteeing the best possible performance.
 Hot reloading does introduce a slight runtime overhead, but it can be disabled for production builds to ensure the best possible runtime performance.